gaigutherz/Akkademia/README.md

 Go to "Translit" tab and enter signs to see them transliterated.

 ## Python Package
-These instructions will get you a copy of the project up and running on your local machine for testing purposes using akkadian python package.
+These instructions will enable you to use the project on your local machine for transliterating using "akkadian" python package that is based on our project.

 ### Prerequisites
-Install Python 3.6 or 3.7 - Link for example (version 3.7.1): https://www.python.org/downloads/release/python-371/
+Install Python 3.6 or 3.7 - Link for example (version 3.7.1): https://www.python.org/downloads/release/python-371/.

 ### Installing
-Install akkadian package:
+Install akkadian package.
+One way to do so is using pip:
 ```
 pip install akkadian
 ```

 ### Running
-Few examples for running sessions.
+Following are a few examples for running sessions.

 Tranliterating akkadian signs:
 ```